codygman/codygman_blog/posts/2016-07-30-real-world-haskell-cassandra-pt-1-connecting.md

                        random
 ```

-Then run `stack ghci` again and you'll see those errors went away (though we have a lot of warnings):
+Then run `stack ghci` again and you'll see those errors have gone away (though we have a lot of warnings):

 ```
 /tmp/test-cassandra-cql λ stack ghci